peihaowang/KDDCup2010/README.md

 ### Answers of the rest in testset

 We'll only offer a subset of correct answers for test data.
 To submit your results, you should complete the missing values of Correct First Attempt in ***test.csv***, which means replace NaN with the value your model predicts.
 Then you need to submit your completed ***test.csv***.
-(Don't submit data.csv.)
+(Don't submit train.csv.)

 **Note: For those who don't obey our submission rules, we'll give it 0 point.
 If you have any question about this, post it on Piazza.**